Flofy-Dev/rainway-source/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+## More info
+You can join the official Discord here! https://discord.com/invite/B7KsMcEY4A The website of Rainway is https://rainway.xyz.
+You can check it out here!

 <!-- Markdown link & img dfn's -->
 [npm-image]: https://img.shields.io/npm/v/datadog-metrics.svg?style=flat-square